Alpajp/Trivia-Game/README.md

 Gameplay

-This web game displays 10 questions based on history, player has 60 seconds to answer the questions, player can choose a correct answer from multiple choice.
+This web game displays 10 questions based on history and some general knowledge, player has 60 seconds to answer the questions, player can choose a correct answer from multiple choice.
 If the time runs out, ou can refresh the screen and same questions will display.

 This is a link to Trivia Game.  https://alpajp.github.io/Trivia-Game/